-Shaving 200 hours in shaving and trimming of the beard, which includes preparing the client's hair for shaving, assessing the condition of the client's skin, performing shaving techniques, applying aftershave antiseptic following facial services, and massaging the face and rolling cream massages.
+Shaving, Beard and Mustache Trimming Two hundred hours in shaving and trimming of the beard, which includes preparing the client's hair for shaving, assessing the condition of the client's skin, performing shaving techniques, applying aftershave antiseptic following facial services, and massaging the face and rolling cream massages.

-Additional Training/ Assistance- One hundred hours in; orientation; VAWA, Title IX, campus security, school policies, job placement assistance, job search skills and interview skills, resume making, professionalism, customer service, consultations, clientele building, cosmetic chemistry and other additional information.
+Additional Training/ Assistance- 100 hours in Orientation; VAWA, Title IX, school policies job placement assistance, job search skills, Interview skills, resume making, professionalism and other training.